 We want that initial excitement we had when we started.
 We want to have something new to tell people about.

-The trick is knowing it is just a shot of adrenalin.
+The trick is knowing it is just a shot of adrenaline.
 Knowing that we will accomplish nothing if we don’t do that hard work necessary for every big project.

 It happens to me ALL the time